dscorbett/duployan-font/docs/width-system.md

 would be encoded as the glyph sequence `_.rdx.3e0 _.rdx.2e1 _.rdx.0e2 _.rdx.0e3
 _.rdx.0e4 _.rdx.1e5 _.rdx.0e6`.

-Certain common widths get markers for the entire number.
-Their glyph name format is
-<code>\_.<var>type</var>.<var>number\_in\_base\_10</var></code>.
+Certain common sequences of width system markers are represented by single marker glyphs.
-These are subsequently expanded into the canonical format of one digit per glyph.
+These are subsequently expanded into the canonical format.
+For example, `_.4.idx.2e4.3.3.l.1e0` represents the sequence `_.idx.2e4 _.idx.3e5 _.idx.3e6 _.ldx.1e0`, and `_.3.START.gc.MARK.anchor.blw` represents
+`_.START _.gc.MARK _.anchor.blw`.
-This is just an optimization: if enough glyphs share the same width, it saves space for each glyph’s substitution rule to output a single glyph rather than seven, at the cost of one additional rule in another lookup.
+This is just an optimization: if enough glyphs share the same common subsequences of markers, it saves space for each glyph’s substitution rule to output fewer glyphs, at the cost of additional rules in subsequent lookups.
+The sequences for which it is worth creating compressed representations are determined by digram coding applied to all the candidate rules.
+The threshold for what counts as enough common usage to be worth the cost of extra rules is a hard-coded constant heuristic because the true costs and benefits in 'CFF ', GSUB, and 'hmtx' are too hard to predict.

 ## The algorithm (simplified)